 We believe that if we do the right thing in situations throughout life, we will be rewarded somehow in life.
 This isn't always the truth.
 Bad things happen to good people and vice versa.
 There is no one keeping score, and we do the best that we can in our lives.

-Learning cognitive behavioral therapy techniques during sessions with your therapist in treatment, including cognitive distortions and thought records is extraordinarily helpful for people with anxiety, depression, or eating disorders.
-CBT is a treatment based solution that provides insight into our emotional challenges and has the capacity to better our lives with the development of coping skills and pathways to healthier thinking.
+Learning cognitive behavioral therapy techniques during sessions with your therapist in treatment, including cognitive distortions and thought records is extraordinarily helpful for people with anxiety, depression, eating disorders, or other types of mental illness.
+CBT is a treatment-based solution that provides insight into our emotional challenges and can better our lives with the development of coping skills and pathways to healthier thinking.

 Being an active participant in your own psychological treatment will ensure that you get the most out of cognitive behavioral therapy.
 The success of your treatment will depend on how many sessions you attend, and how much you apply yourself.